EllyPirelly/learnings-wes-bos-JSbeginner/module-09-loops/README.md

 **`map()` with objects**

+Use case:

-- use case: data that's not in the format that you need
+- data that's not in the format that you need
 - take in that data, optimize it and return the new formatted data
 - timestamp checker https://epoch.vercel.app/
 - https://date-fns.org/